eth-cscs/spack-stack/README.md

-`make` bootstraps first gcc, then nvhpc using a gcc, then build openmpi with gcc and nvhpc, then create a tarball.
+`make` bootstraps first gcc, then nvhpc using a gcc, then builds openmpi with gcc and nvhpc, finally creates a tarball.

 `make install` will extract the tarball on the target directory.